pbuckner/x-plane_plugins/XPython/docs/source/development/modules/weather.rst

   :param float latitude:
   :param float longitude: floating point latitude and longitude

-  Erase *all* weather information provided by this plugin a the given latitude, longitude.
+  Erase *all* weather information provided by this plugin at the given latitude, longitude.
 Note if other plugins have also provide weather at this location, those changes will still be valid.
   It is not harmful to call :func:`eraseWeatherAtLocation` where you have not yet provided weather.

   `Official SDK <https://developer.x-plane.com/sdk/XPLMWeather/#XPLMEraseWeatherAtLocation>`__ :index:`XPLMEraseWeatherAtLocation`

-.. py:function:: eraseWeatherAtAirport(airport)
+.. py:function:: eraseWeatherAtAirport(airport_id)

-  :param str airport_id: airport Id
+  :param str airport_id: airport ID

-  Erase *all* weather information provided by this plugin a the given airport.
+  Erase *all* weather information provided by this plugin at the given airport.
 Note if other plugins have also provide weather at this airport, those changes will still be valid.
   It is not harmful to call :func:`eraseWeatherAtAirport` where you have not yet provided weather.